 I loved Peru and it is a definitely a country that I will be coming back to, there is so much beauty and so many great places to see and experience and the food is to die for!

-Have fun! :) over 5 years ago
+Have fun! :) almost 6 years ago

 When I stayed with a family in Lima, I was constantly guarded and warned while traveling the city, even by strangers.
 Snapping pictures out of a train window, even in cusco, could result it a snatched camera.
 Keep your eyes open, be cautious, and enjoy the trip.
 I loved it. over 5 years ago